-A urinary blockage is generally the result of these conditions above because it is caused by a cat’s inability to pass urine properly.
+A urinary blockage, also known as urethra obstruction, is generally the result of these conditions above because it is caused by a cat’s inability to pass urine properly.
 A cat can have a urinary blockage because the urethra is physically blocked by crystals or bladder stones, but it can also become blocked if the bladder becomes inflamed due to infection or muscle spasming.

 What Color Will Pretty Litter Change if my Cat has a Urinary Blockage?